Steve Jobs

-Early life
+Early life and education

 Family

-Steven Paul Jobs was born in San Francisco, California, on February 24, 1955, to Joanne Carole Schieble and Abdulfattah "John" Jandali (عبد الفتاح الجندلي).
-Abdulfattah Jandali was born in a Muslim household to wealthy Syrian parents, the youngest of nine siblings.
-After obtaining his undergraduate degree at the American University of Beirut, Jandali pursued a PhD in political science at the University of Wisconsin.
+Steven Paul Jobs was born on February 24, 1955, in San Francisco, California, to Joanne Carole Schieble and Dr. Abdulfattah "John" Jandali (عبد الفتاح الجندلي).
+Abdulfattah Jandali was born in Syria into a wealthy Muslim household, the youngest of nine siblings.
+After obtaining his undergraduate degree at the American University of Beirut in Lebanon, Jandali pursued a PhD in political science at the University of Wisconsin.
 There, he met Joanne Schieble, an American Catholic of Swiss-German descent whose parents owned a mink farm and real estate in Green Bay.
 The two fell in love but faced opposition from Schieble's father due to Jandali's Muslim faith.
 When Schieble became pregnant, she arranged for a closed adoption, and travelled to San Francisco to give birth.
-His cousin Bassma Al Jandaly has claimed that Jobs' birth name (prior to adoption) was Abdul Lateef Jandali (عبد اللطيف الجندلي).

 Schieble requested that her son be adopted by college graduates.
-A lawyer and his wife were selected, but they withdrew after discovering that the baby was a boy, so Jobs was instead adopted by Paul Reinhold Jobs and his wife Clara.
+A lawyer and his wife were selected, but they withdrew after discovering that the baby was a boy, so Jobs was instead adopted by Paul Reinhold Jobs and his wife, Clara.
 Paul Jobs, an American of German descent, was the son of a dairy farmer from Washington County, Wisconsin.
 After dropping out of high school, Paul Jobs worked as a mechanic, then joined the US Coast Guard.
-After he was discharged at San Francisco, Paul married Clara Hagopian of Armenian descent in February 1946 and they moved to Wisconsin, then Indiana, where Paul worked as a machinist and later as a car salesman.
+After he was discharged in San Francisco, Paul married Clara Hagopian, of Armenian descent, in February 1946, and they moved to Wisconsin, then to Indiana, where Paul worked as a machinist and later as a car salesman.
 Since Clara missed San Francisco, she convinced Paul to move back.
 There, Paul worked as a repossession agent, and Clara became a bookkeeper.
 In 1955, after having an ectopic pregnancy, the couple looked to adopt a child.
-Since they lacked a college education, Schieble initially refused to sign the adoption papers, and went to court to request that her son be removed from the Jobs household and placed with a different family, but changed her mind after Paul and Clara promised to pay for their son's college tuition.
+Since they lacked a college education, Schieble initially refused to sign the adoption papers and went to court to request that her son be removed from the Jobs household and placed with a different family but changed her mind after Paul and Clara promised to pay for their son's college tuition.